maliabsi/MyMovieExplorer/README.md

 8. I also imported SQLAlchemy from flask_sqlalchemy in order to make the process simple when working with the database and setting up database models.
 9. I imported flask-login built in classes and methods such as UserMixin, LoginManager, login_required, login_user, logout_user, current_user in order to handle logging in / logging out and to keep track of user sessions.
-10. I also had to import useState and useEffect from 'react'
+10. I also had to import useState and useEffect from 'react' in order to allow state variables and the use of side effects in the components.

 ## Methods